Cost of Living in South Korea for Indian Students in 2026: Monthly Expenses, Major Cities, and Tips to Lower Costs

 Cost of Living in South Korea: Accommodation Costs

-One of the most important factors to consider when planning to live in South Korea is the cost of housing.
-Housing prices can vary greatly depending on the type of accommodation, the city or region you choose to live in, and your lifestyle.
+One of the most important factors when planning to live in South Korea is the cost of housing.
+Housing prices vary greatly depending on the type of accommodation, the city, and your lifestyle.

-• One-room Apartments: One-room apartments, commonly referred to as “one-room officetels” or “studio apartments,” are ideal for single people.
+• One-room Apartments (Officetels): One-room apartments, commonly called “one-room officetels” or studio apartments, are ideal for single students.

 • Goshiwons (Dormitories): Goshiwons are small, affordable dormitory-style rooms, often with shared bathrooms and kitchens.
 They are mainly used by students and individuals looking for low-cost housing.